Commercial Leasing to Find the Right Office Space

 Finding Leads on Available Commercial Spaces for Lease

-There are many ways to find office, industrial, and retail space for rent.
-In a difficult economy, in most places you can simply drive around and see "for lease" signs posted.
-If you can contact a lessor (the person leasing the space) you may be able to negotiate a better deal, or even get a month of free rent because the lessor saves money if they do not have to pay commission fees.
+There are many ways to find an office, industrial, and retail space for rent.
+In a difficult economy, in most places, you can simply drive around and see "for lease" signs posted.
+If you can contact the lessor (the person leasing the space) you may be able to negotiate a better deal, or even get a month of free rent because the lessor saves money if they do not have to pay commission fees.

 Other ways to find space include: